 If you have a delinquent state tax bill, the Internal Revenue Service is within its rights to withhold or divert your refund to settle this unpaid debt.
-Depending on the circumstances, the federal government can offset, or withhold, all or part of your federal tax refund and send the funds to the state you owe to pay off your delinquent tax bill.
+Depending on the circumstances, the federal government can offset, or withhold, all or part of your federal tax refund and send the funds to the state you owe taxes to pay off your delinquent tax bill.

 The U.S. tax code authorizes the U.S. Treasury to use monies from a federal tax refund to pay certain delinquent federal payments and state debts owed by a taxpayer.
 Title 26, Section 6402(e) of the U.S. Code requires that a state income tax debt be past due to qualify for a federal offset.
 This means that either a court judgment or an administrative hearing has determined the amount of the delinquent state tax debt that is due.

 When the IRS authorizes a federal tax refund, it sends a payment request to the U.S. Treasury’s Bureau of Fiscal Service.
-Using the recipient’s Social Security number or employer identification number, the bureau’s Debt Management Services department checks its list of delinquent federal and state debts.
+Using the recipient’s Social Security number or employer identification number, the bureau’s Debt Management Services department checks its list of delinquent federal taxes and state debts.
 If the recipient appears on its delinquent debt list, Debt Management Services determines whether the type of debt, including a delinquent state tax payment, is legally subject to a federal income tax refund offset.

 Exceptions to This Rule